Tha Lo, Phichit: History

-Tha Lo is considered one of the oldest communities in Phichit.
-And because Tha Lo is the confluence of Wang Thong (locally known as Khlong Tha Lo) and Nan Rivers, thus making it an important water trade route since Ayutthaya period.
-Wat Tha Lo temple is a spiritual anchor of community.
-San Chao Mae Thap Thim Tha Lo, a Chinese temple lies on the east bank of Nan River.
-An ancient shrine dedicated to Shui Wei Sheng Niang, the goddess of the sea and navigation according to the ancient beliefs of the Chinese.
-Her idol is believed to be the oldest wood-carved figure of Shu Wei Sheng Niang in Thailand.
+Tha Lo is regarded as one of the oldest communities in Phichit.
+Situated at the confluence of the Wang Thong River (locally known as Khlong Tha Lo) and the Nan River, it became an important water trade route during the Ayutthaya period.
+Wat Tha Lo serves as the community's spiritual anchor, while San Chao Mae Thap Thim Tha Lo, a Chinese temple located on the east bank of the Nan River, houses an ancient shrine dedicated to Shui Wei Sheng Niang, the goddess of the sea and navigation in Chinese belief.
+The wooden idol enshrined here is considered the oldest carved image of Shui Wei Sheng Niang in Thailand.

-Nowadays, locals retain their lifestyles as in the past.
+Today, locals continue to preserve their traditional way of life.

 Geography

 Its terrain is a floodplain, suitable for agriculture, with a total area of 21.9 km2 (13,688 rai).

 Sub-districts adjacent to Tha Lo are (from north clockwise): Phi Lom in Bang Krathum District of Phitsanulok Province, Pa Makhap in its district, Pak Thang in its district, and Phai Khwang in its district, respectively.